sodascience/metasyn-disclosure-control/README.md

 <!-- CONTRIBUTING -->
 ## Contributing
-You can contribute to this template by giving feedback in the "Issues" tab, or by creating a pull request.
+You can contribute to this metasyn plugin by giving feedback in the "Issues" tab, or by creating a pull request.

 To create a pull request:
 1. Fork the Project